Mint 400: Notable entrants

 Entrants in this event were worldwide and included some well-known names from racing and people from the television and motion picture industry.
 Indianapolis 500 winners Parnelli Jones, Al Unser, Rick Mears, and Rodger Ward; off-road champions Mickey Thompson, Ivan Stewart, Jack Flannery, Walker Evans; international off-road competitor, Rod Hall; power boat champion Bill Muncey, film and television stars James Garner, Steve McQueen, Larry Wilcox and Patrick Dempsey; comedian Mort Sahl; astronaut Gordon Cooper and rock musician Ted Nugent have competed in the Mint 400.
 Jay Leno raced with Jerry Zaiden from Camburg Racing, Heavy D & Diesel Dave from the Discovery Channel show.
 Diesel Brothers competed in the Mint 400 in 2017.
 Heavy D & Diesel Dave's race in the Mint 400 was featured on the show in the episode from Season 3, "Race Against the Machine".
+In 2025 WWE wrestler Stone Cold Steve Austin participated in the race as well.

 Mint 400 girls

 K.J.
 Howe, Mint Hotel executive and longtime Mint 400 Race Director, conceived "The Girls of the Mint 400" in 1972 to add glamor and PR value to the race.
 Each year the Mint racing committee chose a contingent of women to reign over the events' activities.
 Local media representatives would help select the final ten from the hundreds of entries received from contestants from around the US, Canada, Mexico and Europe.
 The Mint racing committee would select the final five who became the Mint 400 girls.
 Former mint 400 girls include actress Lynda Carter and Wheel of Fortune's Vanna White.
-Mint 400 Girls Tracy Vaccaro and Dona Speir were later Playboy centerfolds and Vickie Reigle was on the Playboy cover subsequent to her Mint 400 publicity.
-Lisa Soulé, Anita Merritt, Angela Aames, Lisa Hunter and Suzanne Regard later appeared in various movies and television series as well as Mint Hotel and Casino advertising campaigns.
+Mint 400 Girls Tracy Vaccaro and Dona Speir were later Playboy centerfolds and Vickie Reigle was on the Playboy cover subsequent to her Mint 400 publicity.1981 vegas favorite was Kim O’Brien Lisa Soulé, Anita Merritt, Angela Aames, Lisa Hunter and Suzanne Regard later appeared in various movies and television series as well as Mint Hotel and Casino advertising campaigns.